 In addition, go ahead and get rid of any very nice and expensive items that you actually detest.
 You know, the one you got as a wedding present years ago but think is hideous and wouldn't be caught dead actually using.

 Once you've whittled down the possessions in this room into the real keepers take a look at what you've got left, and consider how you'll store everything.
-This is the last, and final step in the Organize Dining Room Challenge.

 Typically, the items you'll store in this room and need to organize include those associated with eating meals and serving your guests and family.
 This can include china, glassware, linens, and other items used in your dinner service.